EphraimSiegfried/bachelor-thesis/src/content/nix.typ

 The Nix binary cache interface provides a set of endpoints with which a user can retrieve metadata of packages and package contents.

-Package contents are served in the Nar archive format @nixdev-nar.
-This format closely follows the abstract specification of a file system object tree.#todo[Improve explanation of Nar]
+Package contents are served in the NAR archive format @nixdev-nar.
+This format closely follows the abstract specification of a file system object tree.#todo[Improve explanation of NAR]

 Package metadata is served in the Narinfo format.
 It is a key value mapping with the following keys:
 - *StorePath*: The full store path